Academic Writing Coaching

 • Lessons would be conducted over Skype calls and we plan to have an arrangement for a monthly face-to-face meeting in the future.

-*these are the general ideas of what we can cover, and the contents may be altered to reflect the needs of students.
+*These are the general ideas of what we can cover, and the contents may be altered to reflect the needs of students.

 First month